Skip to main content

 Privacy and data

-We do not collect or store personal information about the deceased or your situation.
+We do not collect or store personal information about the person who died or about your situation.
 Our personalised checklist tool saves data only to your device (localStorage).
 No bereavement data is sent to our servers.
 See our privacy policy for full details.

 Report an error

 If you find information that is outdated, incorrect, or unclear, please email contact@helpafterloss.co.uk.
-We aim to investigate and correct errors within 48 hours.
+We investigate reported errors as quickly as we can, and we would much rather hear about a mistake than leave it on the page.